KWPressley/memory_game_project/README.md

 Comments in files explain the logic.

 Dependencies:
+  The app uses Font-awesome and Google fonts - included with LINK stylesheets in index.HTML file.

   This app only requires an up to date browser.
 No additional software needs to be installed.